List of modern great powers: India (1526–1818)

 The Mughals adopted and standardised the rupee (rupiya, or silver) and dam (copper) currencies introduced by Sur Emperor Sher Shah Suri during his brief rule.
 The Mughals minted coins with high purity, never dropping below 96%, and without debasement until the 1720s.

 A major sector of the Mughal economy was agriculture.
-A variety of crops were grown, including food crops such as wheat, rice, and barley, and non-food cash crops such as cotton, indigo and opium.
-By the mid-17th century, Indian cultivators begun to extensively grow imported from the Americas, maize and tobacco.
-The Mughal administration emphasised agrarian reform, started by Sher Shah Suri, the work of which Akbar adopted and furthered with more reforms.
-The civil administration was organised in a hierarchical manner on the basis of merit, with promotions based on performance, exemplified by the common use of the seed drill among Indian peasants, and built irrigation systems across the empire, which produced much higher crop yields and increased the net revenue base, leading to increased agricultural production.
+A variety of crops were grown, including food crops such as wheat, rice, and barley, and non-food cash crops such as cotton, indigo, and opium.
+By the mid-17th century, Indian cultivators began to extensively grow maize and tobacco imported from the Americas.
+The Mughal administration emphasized agrarian reform, started by Sher Shah Suri, the work of which Akbar adopted and furthered with more reforms.
+The civil administration was organised hierarchically based on merit, with promotions based on performance, exemplified by the common use of the seed drill among Indian peasants, and built irrigation systems across the empire, which produced much higher crop yields and increased the net revenue base, leading to increased agricultural production.

 Manufacturing was also a significant contributor to the Mughal Economy.
 The Mughal empire produced about 25% of the world's industrial output up until the end of the 18th century.
 Manufactured goods and cash crops from the Mughal Empire were sold throughout the world.
 Key industries included textiles, shipbuilding, and steel.
 Processed products included cotton textiles, yarns, thread, silk, jute products, metalware, and foods such as sugar, oils and butter The Mughal Empire also took advantage of the demand of products from Mughal India in Europe, particularly cotton textiles, as well as goods such as spices, peppers, indigo, silks, and saltpeter (for use in munitions).
 European fashion, for example, became increasingly dependent on Mughal Indian textiles and silks.
 From the late 17th century to the early 18th century, Mughal India accounted for 95% of British imports from Asia, and the Bengal Subah province alone accounted for 40% of Dutch imports from Asia.

-Indian cotton textiles were the most important manufactured goods in world trade in the 18th century, consumed across the world from the Americas to Japan.
+Indian cotton textiles were the most important manufactured goods in world trade in the 18th century, consumed worldwide, from the Americas to Japan.
 By the early 18th century, Mughal Indian textiles were clothing people across the Indian subcontinent, Southeast Asia, Europe, the Americas, Africa, and the Middle East.